 sudo systemctl restart fail2ban

-Ban and Unban via Fail2Ban Commands
+Ban and Unban IP Addresses Manually

-Ban an IP address via Fail2ban
+Ban an IP Address Manually

 To ban an IP address manually for a specific jail (e.g., apache-botsearch), use the following command:

-sudo fail2ban-client set apache-botsearch banip <ip address>
+sudo fail2ban-client set apache-botsearch banip <ip_address>

 This command adds the specified IP address to the list of banned IPs for the apache-botsearch jail.
 As a result, the IP address will be blocked from accessing your server based on the rules defined in the jail.
+Manual bans persist until you remove them or restart the Fail2Ban service.

-Unban an IP address via Fail2ban
+Unban an IP Address

 To unban an IP address for a specific jail (e.g., apache-botsearch), use the following command:

-sudo fail2ban-client set apache-botsearch unbanip <ip address>
+sudo fail2ban-client set apache-botsearch unbanip <ip_address>

 This command removes the ban for the specified IP address, allowing it to access your server again, assuming it complies with the rules in the apache-botsearch jail.
+Use this when you have confirmed the IP belongs to a legitimate user or service that was mistakenly banned.

-Accessing the Help Menu via Fail2ban
+Access the Help Menu

 To access the help menu and view additional settings or commands, use the following command: